Hild (novel): Development

+Genre

+According to Griffith, it is difficult to categorize The Hild Sequence for the purposes of award nominations, because it can be considered historical fiction, speculative fiction, literary fiction, disability fiction, queer and lesbian fiction, and a secret history.
+She considers both Hild and Menewood to fall under the umbrella of SFF (science fiction and fantasy) because "they use the narrative tools of science fiction, read like fantasy, and require the kind of reading skills honed by years of reading SFF."
+In a piece published in Reactor about how to categorize Hild, she wrote that she considers all historical fiction to be a form of speculative fiction or fantasy.
+Accordingly, the novel was nominated for speculative fiction prizes such as the Nebula Award and the Otherwise Award, then known as the Tiptree Award.

+Gender, sexuality, and disability representation

+Griffith was intentional about representing women, queer people, disabled people, and people of color in The Hild Sequence.
+She has said that she wanted to see herself and other marginalized people "represented in a heroic past we’ve been told doesn’t belong to us...
+I want those like me to know there was a place for us then, there’s a place for us now, and so there will be a place for us in the future."

-Prior to writing Hild, Griffith began researching Hild and seventh-century Britain, upon which she realized that not much was known about Hild as a historical person.
-Griffith documented her research on her blog Gemæcce and during this process she began wondering about aspects of Hild's life not recorded historically, such as her likes, dislikes, and reasons for choosing specific actions.
-While writing the character Griffith posited that she had two types of close personal relationship with women outside of her immediate family: her sexual partner and her gemæcce.
+While writing the character, Griffith posited that Hild had two types of close personal relationship with women outside of her immediate family: her sexual partner and her gemæcce.
 Griffith created the grammatically feminine term gemæcce from the Old English masculine word gemæcca meaning "mate, equal, one of a pair, comrade, companion" and "husband or wife", which she repurposed to refer to a female friend and work partner.

 As Hild was female and held a position in her uncle's court, Griffith realized that it would be possible for Hild to have sexual partners of either sex.
 Women of Hild's station would have to worry primarily about being discreet and careful about whom they selected.
 However Griffith also stated that:

 Hild isn’t lesbian/homosexual.
 She’s bisexual.
 I doubt they had such terms back then, though.
 I’ve seen no evidence that who you did or did not have sex with defined how women thought of themselves.
 Actually, there’s no evidence for anything, sexually, in early seventh-century northern Britain.
 Nothing.
 No material culture and no text.

 The way I see it, at the time, before widespread conversion to Roman Christianity, no one much cared who you did and didn’t have sex with.
 Sex wasn’t a moral issue.
 All royal women before the founding of nunneries [...] got married, and that if they then wanted to have sex with other women no one would much care as long as they were discreet.
 After all, the point of marriage was alliance, household management, and the provision of heirs.
 Married girls loving other married girls wouldn’t have any impact on any of these points.